Clean Room and Classification: Summary of 4 Different Standards

 Cn – Maximum concentration (Particles per m3)

-Equivalency Between EEC and FED STD 209E
+Equivalence Between EU and FED STD 209E

 How are clean rooms classified?